CVSRohit/Morsel/README.md

 ### Running Morsel Application in Flutter

 Steps:
-1. Open your Android Studio (or Visual Studio Code), and clone this GIT repository
+1. Open your Android Studio (or Visual Studio Code), and clone this GIT repository (https://github.com/CVSRohit/Morsel/tree/master)
+2. Select your simulator (recommended - iPhone 14 Pro)
+3. Open main.dart file and run the code with debugger

+Note - the first cold start can take up to a few minutes on the simulator

+## Dependencies
+1. Firebase Firestore
+2. Image Picker
+3. Firebase Storage
+4. Firebase Authentication
+5. Permission Handler
+6. Flutter Date Time Picker
+7. Cupertino Icons

+Please refer to pubspec.yaml file for information about dependency versions used.

 ## Screens